 Who It’s For: Eligibility & When to Choose It

-Facelift surgery is ideal for individuals seeking to reduce visible signs of aging, such as sagging skin, deep wrinkles, or loss of facial volume.
-Candidates are typically over 40, in good overall health, and have realistic expectations about the outcomes.
-Smokers or those with certain medical conditions may need additional evaluation before proceeding.
+Facelift surgery is typically recommended for individuals seeking to reduce visible signs of aging, such as sagging skin, deep wrinkles, or loss of facial volume.
+Ideal candidates are generally in good health, non-smokers, and have realistic expectations about the outcomes.
+The procedure is most effective for those aged 40–70, but younger or older individuals may also benefit depending on their skin condition.

 Benefits & Risks: What to Expect